Short field trips

 The cost of attending includes return transport and dinner.
 As places are limited, please apply for just one of the nights.

-Tolga Bat Hospital
+Tolga Bat Hospital (SOLD OUT)

 Dates: Sunday 3 August and Wednesday 6 August